Laboratory Technician and Technologist

 - Handling of compressed gas cylinders.

 - Administrative tasks such as maintaining notebooks, documenting procedures, and preparing orders and invoices.

 Laboratory technicians work in a variety of settings.
-Some settings, such as hospitals, chemical production and pharmaceuticals may contain many specific hazards which lab techs must be aware of.
+Some settings, such as hospitals, chemical production, mining, and pharmaceuticals may contain many specific hazards which lab techs must be aware of.

 The main health and safety issues for laboratory technicians included:

 - Toxic, corrosive, and flammable chemicals - chemical hazards.

 - Absorption/contact hazard – chemical burns, dermatitis

 - Ingestion hazard – eating in the workplace, or not practicing proper hand hygiene before breaks.

 - Handling blood, body fluids, and tissues which may contain infectious agents - biological hazards.
 Needlestick injuries are a special concern.

 - Fires from flammable materials and electronic equipment.